 The CPA brings together and channels the wealth of expertise in the subject of Compulsory Purchase & compensation, to promote this important area of work and to foster a basis for best practice.
 In doing so, it not only provides a sounding board for change in this sphere, but makes comment and provides recommendations relating to relevant Law Commission, government department and other reports and existing/proposed Legislation.
 It also promotes training and networking to share experience and knowledge.
 It is a fully independent and self funded organisation.

-There is also a young CPA, defined as professionals with less than 10 years experience.
+There is also the Young CPA, defined as professionals with less than 10 years experience.
 Once a member, this section is free to join.
 Click here for Young CPA details.